sunjun-group/Ziyuan/README.md

 	- All necessary settings (.classpath, .project) are ready for eclipse.
 		+ Click on File/Import...
 		+ Select General/Existing Projects into workspace
-		+ Browse to Ziyuan project folder, unselect modules:[tzuyuEclipsePlugin-test, tzuyuEclipsePlugin, tzuyu.repo, tzuyu.feature, svm.parent],
+		+ Browse to Ziyuan project folder, unselect modules:[tzuyuEclipsePlugin-test, tzuyuEclipsePlugin, tzuyu.repo, tzuyu.feature],
 				then click "finish".
 		+ Wait until the building proccess finishes (this may take a while).
 6. Run the application: